 Whale Watching St Lucia, South Africa

-Humpback Whale's may be witnessed from the St Lucia Town as well as Cape Vidal.
-Whale Watching Season Starts June to end of November.
+Humpback Whales may be witnessed from St Lucia as well as Cape Vidal.
+Whale Watching Season Starts June to the end of November.

-When these gentle giants migrate of the shores of St Lucia South Africa during the winter months.
+When these gentle giants migrate off the shores of St Lucia South Africa during the winter months.
 Breaching of Humpbacks is a common sight and definitely one to remember.

-Boat Based Whale Watching is available from St Lucia, however please do take note that it is a beach launch and not a harbor launch.
-It is for this reason that whale watching from St Lucia is weather dependant.
+Boat Based Whale Watching is available from St Lucia, however, please do take note that it is a beach launch and not a harbor launch.
+It is for this reason that whale watching from St Lucia is weather dependent.

 The skipper will inform you as to the possibility of launching on the day of departure.
 This is primarily due to sea conditions that may change on the specific day.

 Beach launching through the surf zone for the first time may only be described as Adventurous, Exciting and Adrenalin filled.
 Prior to departures, all clients will receive a safety briefing on the beach.